094459/newsletter-oss-projects/README.md

 [s3-restore-and-copy-progress-monitoring](https://aws-oss.beachgeek.co.uk/3o3) this is a very comprehensive and polished repo that provides an example of how you can restore data that you have stored in S3, providing you a single visualised dashboard to monitor the restore and copy progress within a defined scope.(#189)

 ### Security

+**aws-lint-iam-policies**

+[aws-lint-iam-policies](https://aws-oss.beachgeek.co.uk/3pe)  runs IAM policy linting checks against either a single AWS account or all accounts of an AWS Organization.
+Reports on policies that violate security best practices or contain errors.
+Supports both identity-based and resource-based policies.
+Optionally dumps all policies analysed.
+The actual linting is performed by the AWS IAM Access Analyzer policy validation feature, which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI.
+The repo provides additional blog posts to help you get started, as well as more details on how this works with supporting resources (#191)

+**aws-nitro-enclaves-eif-build-action**

+[aws-nitro-enclaves-eif-build-action](https://aws-oss.beachgeek.co.uk/3pj) is a new project from AWS Hero Richard Fan that uses a number of tools to help you build a reproducible AWS Nitro Enclaves EIF (Enclave Image File).
+This GitHub Action use kaniko and Amazon Linux container with nitro-cli, and provides examples of how you can use other tools such as sigstore to sign artefacts as well. (#191)

+**aws-scps-for-sandbox-and-training-accounts**

+[aws-scps-for-sandbox-and-training-accounts](https://aws-oss.beachgeek.co.uk/3pf) is a collection of example Service Control Policies (SCPs) that are useful for sandbox and training AWS accounts.
+The SCPs deny API calls that change baseline account settings (contacts, billing, tax settings, etc.), have long-term financial effects (purchases and reservations) or operate outside allow-listed AWS regions or services. (#191)

+**aws-secret-inject**

+[aws-secret-inject](https://aws-oss.beachgeek.co.uk/3pg) this handy command line tool from Quincy Mitchell allows you to inject AWS Secrets or SSM Parameters into your configuration files (.env, or whatever you like to call your configuration files these days).
+The README contains examples of how you can use this.
+Very handy indeed. (#191)

 **avp-toy-store-sample**